dannyc-dev/Building-the-ROP-Chain/README.md

 You'll notice we have 6309 unique gadgets to pick from so we want to make sure we understand which ones we need to complete our exploit.

 So let's jump back into our development.
 First we want to understand how we will be calling our shell.
-We will do this by using syscall which takes a few arguments:
+We will do this by using syscall and execve which both take a few arguments, lets look at syscall first:

     syscall(RAX, RDI, RSI, RDX)

-RAX (Accumulator register) which will hold the system call number where we will call execve (which is #59 or **0x3b** in hexadecimal) after we clear the registers.
+The RAX (Accumulator register) will hold the system call number where we will call execve (which is #59 or **0x3b** in hexadecimal) after we clear the registers.
 Linux syscall table allows us to also call various other useful functions like socket or _sysctl.

-The RDI (Destination Index register) argument which will point to bin/sh.
+The RDI (Destination Index register) argument will point to bin/sh.

 The RSI and RDX (Source Index register and Data register) are additional arguments that we will zero out.

-Since PIE (Position Independent Executable) isn't enabled we know that the .bss address won't change.
-So now we want to check our section permissions and check our .bss section address (located adjacent to the data segment).
+Since PIE (Position Independent Executable) isn't enabled we know that the .bss address won't change from run to run.
+So this is a great place to store bin/sh in memeory.
+Let's check our section permissions and check our .bss section address (located adjacent to the data segment).

 ![alt text](screenshot/rop5.png)